 12. Explore a National Park

-National parks are a road trip rite of passage.
+National parks are a road trip rite of passage and one of the best things to do on a roadtrip.
 Drive through the breathtaking scenery, take a hike, watch wildlife, visit history, enjoy the views, or even go spelunking.
 Plan your road trip around one or multiple National Parks and you won’t regret it.

 13. Ask Each Other Questions